AnnemarieVisser/Snake_Game/README.md

 - Working keyboard buttons on the page so you can control it on mobile/tablet
 - Added a switch to determine direction of the snake
 - A "You lost the game" message after hitting a wall or eating yourself
+- Improved Apple design

 ### To-do list
 Even a simple game as Snake can have lots of to-be-improved points!
 These are the points I'm working on:
 - Improved Snake design
-- Improved Apple design
+- Fix Bugs
-- A "You won the game" message if you've eaten all the mice
+- A "You won the game" message if you've eaten all the apples
 - Level system (snake moving faster, larger grid)
 - High score feature (send score to remote database, shows top x scores)
 - Buttons run their own function in stead of passing through a switch

-##### Credits
-This game was inspired by following along on the Scrimba course.
-You can find the course here: https://scrimba.com/learn/snakegame .
+### Known Bugs
+- Snake goes crazy when an apple spawns inside of his body
+- Snake eats itself when you mash buttons too fast

+- Snake does not reset speed when you lose and press Start again (Fixed)